 - The next sessions are more directive.
 During this time, the child is allowed to confront the estranged parent, if they want, about the things they are angry about.
 This is not ever a reciprocal session, as it is the parent who needs to reestablish their relationship with the child due to their poor behavior and not the other way around.
 It is recommended that the child have an “angry list” upon which they can read to the parent.
 The parent is to hear the child, acknowledge their wrongdoing, and ask for forgiveness.
 It is a grueling session but is very therapeutic.
 This can take one or more sessions depending on the nature of the list.

 - After all of the anger, fear, and guilt has been addressed, the last joint session is all about how to proceed going forward.
 Ideally, the child and formerly estranged parent would come to a new set of boundaries and expectations that satisfy both of them and the court.
 Hopefully, this is mutually agreed upon with the other parent and signed off by the therapist and the court.

 - Once the process is complete, it is beneficial for all parties to do a therapeutic check-in periodically to ensure that everyone is still doing well.
 By neglecting this last step, old unproductive habits and behaviors tend to arise which can harm the relationship going forward.
 A willingness to continue to work towards reunification takes time and should not be rushed.

 At first, Alison was frustrated by the reconciliation process because it delayed her interaction with her child.
-But eventually she saw the benefit of it and diligently worked though the process at her daughter’s pace.
+But eventually, she saw the benefit of it and diligently worked through the process at her daughter’s pace.
 This laid a foundation of trust that helped to rebuild their relationship.